Fenying-Zang/Ageing_behavioral_and_neural_variability/README.md

 ## Installation & Setup

-This project builds on the IBL unified environment.
-For **full reproducibility**, we recommend installing the [IBL environment](https://github.com/int-brain-lab/iblenv).
+This project builds on the [IBL unified environment](https://github.com/int-brain-lab/iblenv).

-If you only want to **reproduce figures** using the provided intermediate data, you can install dependencies directly from `requirements.txt`. #TODO:
+For **reproducibility**, all users should first install the IBL environment and then add the extra dependencies required by this project.

-### 1. Install IBL environment via conda (recommended)
+### 1. Install IBL environment via conda

+See [IBL unified environment](https://github.com/int-brain-lab/iblenv) for full instruction.
 ```bash
 conda update -n base -c defaults conda
 conda create --name iblenv python=3.10 --yes